 KNOW WHO YOU'RE CONNECTING WITH.
 Limit the amount of people you follow that you don’t know personally.
 You should be cautious about friending people you don’t know.
 When it comes to following people on sites like Instagram or Twitter, do your research to ensure that they are credible and safe sources of information.

 CLICK WITH CAUTION.
 Clicking on a link that isn’t trustworthy can cause malware to enter your computer.
-See our phishing page to learn more about how links can be dangerous.

 ADJUST YOUR PRIVACY SETTINGS.
 Each social media platform allows you to adjust your settings to limit the amount of information you share.
 Review your security settings often.
 If a social media platform updates, it can affect how the settings work.